biothings/discovery-app/.devcontainer/README.md

 ```

 ### Optional: Restore from S3 Instead of Local Files
 To avoid manually handling backup files, you can modify the restore script to pull the backup directly from an S3 bucket.
+This requires a working AWS credential with proper S3 read permission.

 To do this use this edit the `setup_index.sh`: